zsolt-nagy/jekyll-now/_posts/2015-4-6-Writing-Automated-Tests-with-Mocha-and-Chai.md

 } );
 ```

 When comparing reference values, we often use equality in a sense that all primitive values inside the compared objects in any depth should be equal to each other respectively.
-This is called a deep equality check.
+This is called a deep equality check, denoted by `deep.equal` or `eql`.

+I generally like solutions that explain themselves even if the reader is not familiar with the used library.
+As the difference between `eql` and `equal` requires additional knowledge about Chai, I prefer using the longer, but self-explanatory `deep.equal` form.

 ```javascript
 it( 'should check deep equality of objects and arrays', function() {